Valentine de Saint-Point

 Valentine de Saint-Point (née Anna Jeanne Valentine Marianne Glans de Cessiat-Vercell; 16 February 1875, Lyon – 28 March 1953, Cairo) was a French writer, poet, painter, playwright, art critic, choreographer, lecturer and journalist.
-She is primarily known for being the first woman to have written a futurist manifesto, but was also active in Parisian salons, and the associated literary and artistic movements of the Belle Epoque.
-Her writings and performances of La Métachorie, which demonstrated her theory of "a total fusion of the arts."
-Performed veiled, it is an exploration of the body’s relationship to nature and geometric archetypes that govern physical form and movement.
+She is primarily known for being the first woman to have written a futurist manifesto.
+Additionally, she was also active in Parisian salons and the associated literary and artistic movements of the Belle Epoque.
+Her writings and performances of La Métachorie demonstrated her theory of "a total fusion of the arts."
+Performed veiled, it is an exploration of the body's relationship to nature and geometric archetypes that govern physical form and movement.
 Finding a similar universality in Islamic art, she converted to Islam and moved to Alexandria where she also became involved in Middle Eastern politics, writing prolifically as an advocate for Egyptian and Syrian independence from French rule.
 She died at the age of 78.
-Her Muslim name was Ruhiyya Nur al-Din and she is buried right next to the Imam al-Shafii.
+Her Muslim name was Ruhiyya Nur al-Din and she is buried next to the Imam al-Shafii.

 Early life

-The only child of Alice de Glans de Cessiat and Charles-Joseph Vercell, Valentine is, by maternal descent, great-grandniece of the poet Alphonse de Lamartine.
+Valentine is the only child of Alice de Glans de Cessiat and Charles-Joseph Vercell, and is by maternal descent a great-grandniece of the poet Alphonse de Lamartine.
 The pseudonym "de Saint-Point," which she took when she entered the literary world, refers to a small town in Mâconnais, in the Cluny area where a castle of her famous ancestor was located.
 In 1883, her father died.
 Alice de Glans de Cessiat then returned to Mâcon with her daughter, who grew up there surrounded by her grandmother and her tutor.

 In 1893, Valentine married Florian Théophile Perrenot, a professor 14 years her senior, whom she would follow as he was transferred.
 The following year, he was appointed to Lons-le-Saunier, where Valentine met Charles Dumont, professor of philosophy and colleague of her husband, who would become her lover and second husband later on.
 In 1897, Perrenot was appointed to Corsica, the first meeting between Valentine and the Mediterranean.
 A final transfer took Perrenot to Niort, where he died in the summer of 1899.